PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-04 19:57:45
+Last updated: 2024-04-04 19:58:17
-Random Quote: February 13th.
-A magical night, where a ten has the self esteem of a four and the depraved enthusiasm of a two. - Barney Stinson
+Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister